-• For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
-If you decide to get the drug immediately, you may need to pay the full cost for it.

-- Save your receipt and send a copy to us when you ask us to pay you back.
-In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost.
+- For example, the drug may not be on the plan's List of Covered Drugs (Formulary); or it could have a requirement or restriction that you didn't know about or don't think should apply to you.
+If you decide to get the drug immediately, you may need to pay the full cost for it. - Save your receipt and send a copy to us when you ask us to pay you back.
+In some situations, we may need to get more information from your doctor in order to pay you back for our share of the cost of the drug.

-All of the examples above are types of coverage decisions.
-This means that if we deny your request for payment, you can appeal our decision.
+When you send us a request for payment, we will review your request and decide whether the service or drug should be covered.
+This is called making a "coverage decision."
+If we decide it should be covered, we will pay for our share of the cost for the service or drug.
+If we deny your request for payment, you can appeal our decision.
 Chapter 9 of this booklet (What to do if you have a problem or complaint (coverage decisions, appeals, complaints)) has information about how to make an appeal.